(440) 653-3476 krolenz@uuma.org

 4. Marriage and Family are my roots and wings.

 I have been married to Rev. Dr. Wayne Arnason since 1998.
 Before our moving to Cleveland to serve as co-ministers at the West Shore UU Church in Rocky River, OH, Wayne served as the minister of the Thomas Jefferson Memorial UU Church (now the UU Congregation of Charlottesville) for 16 years.
 We have a home in Charlottesville, VA, where Wayne is happily retired and working on various denominational and local projects.
 We are the proud parent/step-parent of Sarah Arnason and even more prouder grandparents to Runa and Ellis Moulard, born May 11, 2020.
 Wayne will continue to live in Charlottesville during my next interim, but making time for one another is important for both of us.
-We typically try to visit our grandchildren every six weeks or so (they grow so fast!).
+In previous interims, I have worked from home one week a month; still being available for meetings, calls, support, etc.

 I have a laundry list of hobbies I’d like to adopt when I reture, but I find that full-time interim ministry does not allow much time for much outside of ministry.
-However, when not working for the church, I enjoy reading novels (just finished Louise Erditch’s “The Round House) history (reading a biography of John C. Calhoun (yes, the segregationist) and Chocolate City – the history of Washington DC); great television, (currently watching Ozark and Succession), and movies.
-I also run, meditate, write poetry, read scripture and love a rich, dark cup of coffee.
+However, when not working for the church, I enjoy reading novels, history, biographies, the New Yorker, Atlantic and Christian Century magazines, great television, and films.
+I’m a regular attender of the Gimli Film Festival and the Charlottesville Film Festival.
+I also run, meditate, pray, write poetry, read scripture and love a rich, dark cup of coffee.